zinzloun/me-and-ai/grc-lab/README.md

 # LLM Red Teaming Lab: NIST & ISO 27001 RAG Security

-This repository contains an automated Red Teaming laboratory designed to evaluate the security posture of an AI Chatbot specialized in **NIST CSF** and **ISO 27001** compliance.
+This repository contains an automated Red Teaming laboratory designed to evaluate the security posture of the above AI Chatbot.
 The lab simulates adversarial attacks to identify vulnerabilities in a Retrieval-Augmented Generation (RAG) system, focusing on data privacy and technical robustness.

+The laboratory environment uses a tiered model approach.
+While the 3B model (Llama 3.2) is sufficient for the RAG task, the 3.8B model (Phi-3) used for evaluation represents the 'minimum viable' judge.
+For production-grade red teaming, increasing the judge size to 8B+ parameters significantly reduces JSON parsing errors during complex vulnerability assessments.

 ## 🏗️ Architecture